mmichaellangelo/todoapp/README.md

 Postgres serves as the database with Adminer for database admin things.

-The whole stack is dockerized and can be run with docker compose.
+The whole stack is dockerized.
-It is recommended to run with:
-> docker compose up --no-attach proxy

-to avoid a massive amount of logs from nginx.
+**To start and stop the development server, run start.sh and stop.sh respectively.**

 After starting, the webapp will be live at dev.localhost.